Our vision is for the grace of Christ to redeem and renew our congregation and the greater communities where we belong

-The church is called both to proclaim this new creation as a reality and to make it evident in this world by following Jesus’ commission to make disciples and his command to love God and our neighbors.
-At Boulevard we strive to play our part in that vision by loving God and neighbor in our particular community, the Austin-Oak Park area.
-We look to God for him to make our community new spiritually (in our relationships with him), socially (in our relationships with each other), and culturally (in our relationships with the rest of creation).
+This news of Christ’s redemption and new creation is called the “Gospel” (good news).
+The church is called both to proclaim the gospel as a reality and to make it evident in this world by following Jesus’ commission to make disciples and his command to love God and neighbor.
+At Boulevard, we strive to play our part in this mission and to be on the lookout for Christ’s work within our congregation, in our individual lives, and in our workplaces, schools, blocks, and broader communities.
+We look for Christ’s redeeming and renewing work spiritually (in our relationships with God), socially (in our relationships with each other), and culturally (in our relationships with the rest of creation).

-For all things in our community and in our world to be made new is beyond us.
-But that is exactly what God has promised to do through Christ.
+For all things in our community and in our world to be redeemed and made new is beyond us.
+But that is exactly what God has promised to do through the grace of Christ.
 This is our vision.